Key takeaways

 “What’s not clear yet is how companies investing in AI as a way to increase efficiencies or monetize services for end users will benefit from these advancements,” says Haworth.
 “We’re in a consolidation phase to figure out what revenue growth will be going forward.”
 He adds, “If AI helps boost productivity, that will support not only corporate earnings and current rising stock valuations, but individual prosperity as well.”

 Source: S&P Dow Jones Indices.
 Communication Services and Information Technology represent a subset of stocks included in the S&P 500.
 Past performance is no guarantee of future results.
 Index data shown is unmanaged and not available for direct investment.
-For illustrative purposes only. *As of October 7, 2024.
+Hypothetical example for illustrative purposes only.
+As of December 11, 2024.

 “The key question is whether current lofty valuations for some tech stocks can be sustained by real revenue growth,” says Haworth.
 He notes that AI is likely to play a critical role in boosting productivity, helping overcome labor shortages in select industries.
-“Tech stock valuations are on the high side, but they’ve been supported by actual earnings and expected revenue growth,” says Haworth.
+“Investors still see upside potential for technology stocks because much of their price growth is supported by actual earnings.
+It’s not just speculation that the future is going to be increasingly profitable,” says Haworth.
 “Today’s environment is in contrast to previous historical periods where price bubbles developed, unsupported by underlying earnings.”

 The future of technology stocks